Jaguar Preserve Hiking

 The Community Baboon Sanctuary (CBS) is a pioneering project in voluntary grassroots conservation.
 The goal is to sustain the habitat of the Black Howler Monkey (called ‘baboon’ in the local Creole dialect) while promoting the economic development of the participating communities.
 The result has been an innovative project in sustainable ecotourism that protects the habitat for the endangered Black Howler Monkey and other species while offering a unique opportunity for visitors to experience the rainforest and witness Black Howler Monkeys in the wild.

-Over 200 private landowners in seven villages, stretching over 20 square miles, have voluntarily pledged to conserve their land for the protection of the Black Howler Monkey habitat.
-Many of these landowners benefit directly from the Sanctuary thanks to ecotourism.
-Many more benefit indirectly through the educational programs.
-Moreover, the population of the Black Howler Monkey in the Sanctuary has risen to over 2,000 monkeys.
+Over 200 private landowners in seven villages stretching over 20 square miles have voluntarily pledged to conserve their land to protect the Black Howler Monkey habitat.
+Many of these landowners benefit directly from the Sanctuary thanks to ecotourism, and many more indirectly through educational programs.
+Moreover, the Black Howler Monkey population in the Sanctuary has risen to over 2,000.

 In addition to the numerous howler troops, an abundance of other life is found within the sanctuary.
-Nearly 200 bird species have been identified in the area, including colorful parrots, amazing hummingbirds, limpkin, manakins, even a toucan now and then.
-Other endangered species such as the hickatee river turtle also make the sanctuary their home.
+Nearly 200 bird species have been identified in the area, including colorful parrots, amazing hummingbirds, limpkins, manakins, and even a toucan now and then.
+Other endangered species, such as the chickadee river turtle, also make the sanctuary their home.
 Morelet’s crocodiles are often seen in the area.
 Snakes such as boa constrictors and vipers can be found here.
 (Don’t worry; few snakes in the Sanctuary can pose a threat to humans!).
-In addition fox, anteaters, bats, iguanas, armadillos and many other species of mammals, reptiles and amphibians.
-Even cats such as jaguars, ocelots, puma, and jagarundi occur in the area of the Sanctuary.
+In addition, foxes, anteaters, bats, iguanas, armadillos, and many other species of mammals, reptiles, and amphibians.
+Even cats such as jaguars, ocelots, puma, and jaguarundi occur in the area of the Sanctuary.

 Difficulty: Easy/Moderate